AnasSajan/Paidy_DE_Assignment/README.md

     docker compose up --build -d
 ```

-Login to the PostgreSQL server with any tool of your choice with:
+Login to the PostgreSQL server with any tool of your choice using:
 ```
   host: localhost
   dbname: postgres